kdave/btrfs-progs/Documentation/ch-quota-intro.rst

 When you have several users on a machine, with home directories probably under /home, you might want to restrict /home as a whole, while restricting every user to an individual limit as well.
-This is easily accomplished by creating a qgroup for /home , eg. 1/1, and assigning all user subvolumes to it.
+This is easily accomplished by creating a qgroup for /home , e.g. 1/1, and assigning all user subvolumes to it.
 Restricting this qgroup will limit /home, while every user subvolume can get its own (lower) limit.